How to Determine Mold Risks with Moisture Meters

 Pin-Type Moisture Meters

 Pin meters work differently from pinless meters.
-Instead of using electromagnetic waves to scan building materials, pin meters measure electrical resistance to determine the moisture content of materials.
-These meters work by pushing two or more pins/electrodes into building materials.
+Pin meters measure electrical resistance to determine the moisture content of materials.
+These meters work by pushing two electrodes (pins) into hygroscopic building materials.
 Then, an electrical current is passed through one pin into the other—with the material between the pins completing the circuit.

 Since water is a conductor, the less resistance there is to the current, the more water there is in the material.